Cathy Barker

 President

-Jewish Family Service of Greater Dallas, President and Chief Executive Officer
+Jewish Family Service, President and Chief Executive Officer

 Cathy Barker is an experienced Non-Profit Executive with 25 years of progressive growth in leadership of both local and national social service and mental health non-profits.
 She has built a distinguished 14-year record of progressive, successful leadership at Jewish Family Service of Greater Dallas in her role as Chief Operating Officer and Chief Development Officer, and as of 2018, the President and Chief Executive Officer.